chrisco210/TempChamberView/README.md

 // src/db.js
 const PRODUCTION = true;
 ```

+After generating the database, a root login will be created with username root and password password.
+You can change these
+on the settings panel of the web interface.

 ## Configuration
 To set your desired port to host on, edit SERVER_PORT in bin/www as such: